tariq-nasheed/HyperMania/README.md

 ## CMake options
 - `RELEASE` - Set to strip debug info from binary
-- `WINDOWS_BUILD` - Set to enable cross-compiling to Windows on Unix systems
 - `LEGACY` - Set to use version 1 of the mod loader

 # Settings